S-panda1/News-Bias-Discriminator/README.md

 # Models

+### Click on the models folder to view th e ipynb files

 ## DistilBERT

 I fine-tuned a DistilBERT uncased model on a dataset of nearly 12,000 data points to reduce the training time.
 The test set comprised 20% of the total dataset.
 The evaluation loss was approximately 0.10, which is a promising result.